Center of Evolutionary Applications

 DNA and RNA analyses for the endophyte project (University of Turku)

-In this project we will carry out DNA- and RNA extractions for the endophyte project.
+In this project we carried out DNA- and RNA extractions for the endophyte project.

 https://blogit.utu.fi/helandersaikkonenlab/